Estimated reading time: 3 minutes

 This is how you protect your compressed air system from heat.

-Adequate and adequate ventilation in the compressor room is critical to compressor performance.
+Adequate and proper ventilation in the compressor room is critical to compressor performance.
 During the muggy summer months, make sure that air can flow freely around the device and that the recommended ambient temperature is maintained.
 Repair loose foam or panels and remove any obstructions in or around the device.

 The high humidity in summer can cause more condensate to accumulate in a compressor than in the cooler months.
-Make sure the steam traps are working properly and can take the extra water.
-Make sure the condensate is properly filtered to prevent oil from going down the drain.
+Make sure the steam traps are working properly and,and can take the extra water.
+Make sureAlso, check that the condensate treatment system filters oil before discharge, this protects both your equipment and the environment.is properly filtered to prevent oil from going down the drain.

 If you have any questions or need help with the maintenance of your compressor, just contact us.